decant09/reiki/README.md

 The main features of the website are documented in this section.

 - Navigation
-    - The Desktop navigation is available throughout the website.
+    - The navigation bar is available throughout the website.
 It contains all of the relevant links to allow the user to navigate around the site.
 Certain links are available to users depending on logged in status or admin status.
 The logo is a link to the homepage.
 There is also a cart icon that displays a running total of itmes in the cart.
 This can be clicked on to take the user to the checkout details page.
         <details>
         <summary>Navbar Admin</summary>
         <img src="media/readme/web_images/navbar_admin.png">